new forest airfields map

 ww2 new forest airfields map

 The inspiration for the map above is based on an idea I saw on the Friends of the New Forest Airfields website.
 They had created a similar map including Hamble and Eastleigh, but I wanted to make one with just the Second World War’s New Forest airfields on.
+If you have not visited them, please do, it’s a great museum, opening times available on fonfa.co.uk – please do support them.

 How many WW2 airfields are in the New Forest?